As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Places such as the Gem Mountain Sapphire Mine, Crystal Park, Ruby River, Emma Mines, or Gallatin National Forest contain some of the best rockhounding sites in Montana.
-You can find gold, sapphires, amethyst, garnets, rubies, turquoise, rare types of agates, jasper, jade, topaz, quartz crystals, rhodonite!
+Places such as the Gem Mountain Sapphire Mine, Crystal Park, Ruby River, Emma Mines, and Gallatin National Forest contain the best rockhounding sites in Montana.
+You can find gold, sapphires, amethyst, garnets, rubies, turquoise, rare types of agates, jasper, jade, topaz, quartz crystals, and rhodonite!

 Often referred to as the Treasure State, Montana grew famous for its gold deposits and unexpected findings across the state.
 Let’s see exactly where you can go gem hunting in Montana and what you can find!

 If you are interested in checking out the best rockhounding book about rockhounding in Montana you can find it by clicking here (Amazon link).

 The western parts of Montana are generally the best for rockhounds to find specimens.
 Some of the best rock hunting sites include the Crystal Park, Calvert Hill Mine, Gallatin National Forest, Gem Mountain Sapphire Mine, Anaconda, Spokane Bar Sapphire Mine, Montana Blue Jewel Mine, Bald Mountain, Missouri River, Ruby River, and Emma Mines, among many others.

 Though there are plenty of great places to rockhound in Montana, we can’t spoil all the fun and present all of them; however, let’s talk about some of the best and most popular!